An Illinois news station renamed its 'Code Red' weather warning after its own weatherman criticized it

 "We want you to know it's not us," Crain said in a June 5 monologue that quickly went viral.
 "This is a corporate initiative, the 'Code Red' alert, and behind the scenes many of us have tried to dissuade it for the last few months, to try something else that's less controversial to the viewers."

 In light of the backlash, WICS, which is a CNN affiliate, said on Monday it will change its early warning alert to "Weather Warn."
+Many stations owned by Sinclair, WICS' parent company, are required to use the "Weather Warn" branding.

 "We live and work and have families and friends in this community -- safety is deeply personal for us.
 We firmly believe in the need to provide an early warning alert and will continue to provide this potentially lifesaving information, but we have come to understand that the words Code Red may no longer be fitting," WICS said in a statement.